Mary E. Bell House: Alice Bell

-Alice Bell, who was born at #66 Railroad Ave, would inherit the house from her mother.
-Between the 1920s and the 1950s she would figure prominently in the AMEZ church of Center Moriches as it grew and prospered.
+Alice Bell, who was born at 66 Railroad Ave, would inherit the house from her mother.
+Between the 1920s and the 1950s, she would figure prominently in the AMEZ church of Center Moriches as it grew and prospered.
 A trustee, she served on the Ladies Aid society and was prominent in the fundraising activities of the organization.
 When the church outgrew the elder building musical events were held to fund a new church, events that drew attendance from outside the congregation with dinners and other programs held at her house.
 The 1847 church building was moved to 123 Railroad Ave.
 By 1954 she was also famous for her sweet potato pies, they would be her most prominent featured dish at gatherings and fundraisers for the rest of her life.
 Alice never wed, or drove an automobile, she lived a quiet life, active in her church and kept working as a housekeeper.
 She was honored by the church in her later years, ordained a Deaconess and elevated to membership in the Women's Home and Overseas Missionary Society, a major outreach of the AME Zion church in the 1980s.

 Alice Bell died in 1996, the house was taken from the family for tax liabilities and legal wrangling caused it to become a deteriorating rental property for the next decade, for which demolition loomed in 2009.
-The Bell AME Zion church advocated for it to be preserved and in 2011 the Town of Brookhaven passed a resolution designating the ‘’’Mary E. Bell house’’’ a historic landmark and took ownership of the property, working in partnership with the Ketcham Inn Foundation to formally reopen the house as a contributing property in the Center Moriches Historic District.
+The Bell AME Zion church advocated for it to be preserved and in 2011 the Town of Brookhaven passed a resolution designating the ‘’’Mary E. Bell house’’’ a historic landmark and took ownership of the property, working in partnership with Ketcham Inn Foundation to formally reopen the house as a contributing property in the Center Moriches Historic District.
 It opened as a historic site on June 22, 2019 and made available to the public as an event space.